<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=289460&amp;fmt=gif">

 • Use internal links to quickly and easily push pages up in the rankings.
 Find the pages on your site that carry the most authority, then link from them to the pages you want to move in the SERPs!

-• Use data from sources like Google AdWords to help optimize your content.
+• Use data from sources like Google Ads to help optimize your content.
 Their search queries report is an absolute gold mine for SEO, be sure to leverage it!

 • Set up Google Alerts for your brand name, then check to make sure you receive a do-follow link where you're mentioned in the content.